Infant Dental Care in Folsom

 First-Time Dental Visits for Babies and Infants

-Our Folsom pediatric dentist welcomes children as young as one year of age to visit the Tooth Station for their first appointment.
+We welcome children as young as one year of age to visit The Tooth Station for their first appointment.
 We call this a happy visit, as it is used to introduce your child to what’s involved in routine dental care and provide them with an opportunity to meet our dentist and team.
 If your child is comfortable, we count their teeth and keep an eye out for signs of decay.
-During the whole appointment, the child remains comfortably in your lap.
+During the whole appointment, the child can remain comfortably in your lap.